 My thinking changed from maybe I could do this to I will do this too.
 It became very possible the more I read and seen so many different people achieve it.

-The smile on my face grew and I knew this would be my path.
+Anyways, just knowing that it was possible had made the smile on my face grow.
+I knew that this would be my path.

 Then I had started seeking out the stories where people explained exactly the steps they took, from the resources they used to study, to how they studied and all of their tips/tricks along to way in learning how to program.

 With this newfound knowledge, hope, motivation and inspiration… I had drafted up a plan to learn programming.